JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 ## What is Leadership?

 Enrolling someone by touch, moving and inspiring them.
 Instead getting them to do stuff "by force".
 By force doesn't mean physical, but by imposing authority or having them reluctantly agree.
-Getting people to do things "by force" often leads to the experiance of "this person said they'd do something, but then they didn't".
+Getting people to do things "by force" often leads to the experience of "this person said they'd do something, but then they didn't".

 ## What happens if we do nothing or what's the probable future

-* Centralized propriatary world
+* Centralized proprietary world
-.* Back in the day, Western Union gave intel on the democrats to the republicans and that swayed the elections.
+.* Back in the day, Western Union gave Intel on the democrats to the republicans and that swayed the elections.

 Fear sells.
 Stress what's wrong.
 Wrap that in a story and you're on to a winner.

 For example, Google.
 For Rufus that means people get all their information about him there.

-### Exersize
+### Exercise

 * Take 30 seconds to explain what happens if we do nothing - or what the big problems are
 * You have to be really clear about the problem when you're trying to drive people to action.
 * You need to be clear about what the problem is, and find a clear articulation of the issue.
-.* How do you feel about your election data in Germany coming from a for-profit corperation in San-Fransisco?
+.* How do you feel about your election data in Germany coming from a for-profit corporation in San Francisco?
 Can you imagine anything going wrong with that?
 * Stories of these problems are best followed by stories of hope.
 Ultimately, Open offers hope.

 ## Barriers in the way of Open

 ### Music

-* Conseratism
+* Conservatism
 * How will people be payd?
 * What would I get?
 Self-interest
 * Apathy from artists
 * Open will make it worse.
 Google can just take all the music and make a service and new music.
 * Who has the power to make this work?
 * How will the economy work (will people lose jobs)
-* How will it affect artists careers
+* How will it affect artist’s careers?
 * Lack of autonomy or choice or artists
 * Loss of power